archlinux/aur/README.md

 by commenting out the said value.

-Many setting from `librewolf.cfg` and `policies.json` cannot bet set via `*.js` file at $HOME or at `/usr/lib/librewolf`
+Many setting from `librewolf.cfg` and `policies.json` cannot bet set via `*.js` file at `$HOME/.librewolf` or at `/usr/lib/librewolf`

 Basically this package will put 2 pacman hooks into the ALPM directories.

-The first hook `/usr/share/libalpm/hooks/librewolf-apply-cfg-mod.hook` will be applied post install of this package and post upgrade of Librewolf itself.
+The first hook `/usr/share/libalpm/hooks/librewolf-cfg-comment-out.hook` will be applied post install of this package and post upgrade of Librewolf itself.

-The second hook `/usr/share/libalpm/hooks/librewolf-undo-cfg-mod.hook` will undo every modification from first hook prior the Librewolf update.
+The second hook `/usr/share/libalpm/hooks/librewolf-cfg-uncomment-out.hook` will undo every modification from first hook prior the Librewolf update.

 It's there to basically return the `librewolf.cfg` and `policies.json` back to stock to prevent any `*.pacnew` files from being created by deault.

-Note - currently there is no backup() in the PKGBUILD of librewolf so undo-hook is redundant, however that might change in future.
+Note - currently there is no backup() in the PKGBUILD of librewolf so uncomment-hook is redundant, however that might change in future.

 ## Caveats and what to take pay more attention